-Dickinson College is ranked on 2 lists of the best colleges by earnings one year out of college.
+Dickinson College is ranked on 1 list of the best colleges by earnings one year out of college.

 Salary and Debt by Major at Dickinson College

 We calculated a Salary Score for each of Dickinson College's programs by comparing program-specific median alumni earnings to median alumni earnings for the same program across all schools that provide this data.
 This way, students can compare the relative salary strength of a specific major at Dickinson College to the same major at other schools.
 A school's overall score by level is based on the school's by-program performance weighted by student enrollment in each program.
 Data is sourced from the December 2020 release of the U.S. Department of Education's College Scorecard and reflects median alumni debt upon graduation and median alumni earnings in the year after graduation for students who received federal financial aid.
 Debt and salary numbers are shown rounded to the nearest $10.

 Salary Score ™ for Dickinson Bachelor's Degrees

 |Neurobiology and Neurosciences||$19,000||$28,210|

 From an educational standpoint, Dickinson is a good school that offers diverse courses and has a supporting faculty that is engaged and passionate.
 The issue is the student life and the administration.
 As a Dickinson graduate, I noticed the administration was more concerned with filling their pockets (mind you the cost of attending is already $60k+).
 Many attempts to coerce additional funds came from banning off-campus housing (ensured each of the 2,500 students payed the full $13,000 room/board) as well as...
 Read More